Motion by mean curvature from Glauber-Kawasaki dynamics with speed change: Introduction

 The proof of Theorem \ref{thm:main} is divided into several steps.
-Most of these steps are standard or proven elsewhere.
+Most of these steps are standard, proven in \cite{EFHPS} or proven elsewhere.
 The new step is the proof of a Boltzmann-Gibbs principle (Theorem \ref{BG}).
-In this section we demonstrate how this Boltzmann-Gibbs principle is the essential new result on which Theorem \ref{thm:main} is built.
+In Section \ref{s:intro:BG:mot} we demonstrate how this Boltzmann-Gibbs principle is the essential new result on which Theorem \ref{thm:main} is built.
+Then, in Section \ref{s:intro:BG:pf} we summarize how Theorem \ref{thm:main} follows from this Boltzmann-Gibbs principle, and focus on the comparison of our proof to that in \cite{EFHPS}.